MyElectrons/PDU-Commander/README.md

 # Command Line Interface (CLI) and Sequencer with Python (bash, sh, other scripts) integration for APC ap7900 and other compatible Power Distribution Units (PDU)

-While AP79xx(b) are versatile PDU devices that provide a variety of access and control options, somehow there was no ready to use **CLI tool** available that one could call from the command line and tell it what sockets to switch on or off on PDU(s), or what to measure.
+While AP79xx(b) are versatile PDU devices that provide a variety of access and control options, somehow there was no ready to use **CLI tool** available that one could call from the command line or a script and tell it what sockets to switch on or off on PDU(s), or what to measure.

 There were several sketches I found on the Net, these would potentially make PDU's controllable from scripts, mostly using telnet in conjunction with pexpect, as well as SNMP.
 However, those were only sketches and still required a lot of tinkering; none of the predecessor projects that I've seen provided even a rudimentary error handling.